sheshekabob/plants/Eggplant/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/a/a7/Abbasid_Caliphate_850AD.png"
        region="-136,-448,2437,2242">

 Sanskrit documents written as early as 2,300 years ago attest to the importance of eggplant in Indian culinary and medicinal traditions.
-Ancient images of eggplant are elusive, but early modern Indian art provides another view of _Solanum melongena_. [^29] In the mid-nineteenth century, Robert Wight, a worker for the East India Company, published _Illustrations of Indian Botany_, which includes drawings mainly attributed to Rungiah and Govindoo, artists associated with Tanjore painting known for its depictions of Hindu religious subjects in flat, saturated colors.[^30] Along with other local artists commissioned by European trade companies, Rungiah and Govindoo are also considered part of “Company School,” or _Kampani kalam_[^31] painting which blended European naturalism with the stylized, intimate qualities of Indian devotional.
+Ancient images of eggplant are elusive, but early modern Indian art provides another view of _Solanum melongena_. [^29] In the mid-nineteenth century, Robert Wight, a worker for the East India Company, published _Illustrations of Indian Botany_, which includes drawings mainly attributed to Rungiah and Govindoo, artists associated with Tanjore painting known for its depictions of Hindu religious subjects in flat, saturated colors.[^30] Along with other local artists commissioned by European trade companies, Rungiah and Govindoo are also considered part of “Company School,” or _Kampani kalam_[^31] painting, a blend of European naturalism and the stylized, intimate qualities of Indian devotional art.

 <param ve-image